|| SLOW OXIDISER

 3. B12, Folic acid, and B6 – are very low in vegetarian diets.
 I would supplement these three with nutritional supplements.
 Take 100 mg of P5P (B6), 500 mg of Folic acid, and 1000 mg of MethylCobalamin (B12) to start.
 I would increase this dose to 3 times per day, with meals, as well as Calcium and Vitamin D3.

 Organic Chicken liver, Brussel sprouts and Broccoli are the most nutrient-dense foods.
 Eat these every day!

 4. Soy – I would not eat soy.
 It contains Phytates (as do all grains and legumes) which block mineral absorption.
 Soy is very high in Copper.
 Soy is high in phytoestrogens which may block T3 thyroid hormone at the cellular level which will reduce your metabolism and cause liver dysfunction.
 All soy grown in the US now contains GMO’s because Monsanto has cross pollinated all of their GMO soybeans with every other Soy farm in the country.
 Even Asians don’t eat as much soy as some vegetarians who rely on it for protein.

-I would recommend eggs, fish (tilapia and catfish, not tuna or seabass or swordfish because of mercury), quinoa, amaranth, chia seeds, pumpkin seeds, hemp seeds, jack fruit, papaya, moderate amounts of coconut (too much can cause copper toxicity), and I would also reduce avocado (which is very high in Copper).
+I recommend eating eggs, fish (tilapia, sardines and catfish, NOT TUNA or other LARGE OCEAN FISH due to high mercury levels and Radioactive pollution from Fukushima Daiichi ), quinoa, amaranth, chia seeds, pumpkin seeds, hemp seeds, jack fruit, papaya, moderate amounts of coconut (too much can cause copper toxicity), and I would also reduce avocado (which is very high in Copper).
 Chocolate and coffee are the highest Copper foods, so I would avoid these also.
 Pumpkin seeds, pumpkin seeds, pumpkin seeds…

 Click Here To Bookmark This Page